Practical and Scalable Hamiltonian Monte Carlo Without the Metropolis Test: Automatic Tuning Scheme

-The core result of sections \ref{sec: gauss} and \ref{sec: numeric} is that by controlling $\mathrm{EEVPD}$, we can in turn control the asymptotic bias of expectations of interest.
-Our tuning scheme for step size is therefore straightforward: for any unadjusted sampler with an appropriate notion of energy (here we consider unadjusted HMC, LMC and MCLMC), we keep a running estimate of $\mathrm{EEVPD}$, and adaptively vary $\epsilon$ to target a desired value of $\mathrm{EEVPD}$.
-In practice, an optimization algorithm such as dual averaging \citep{dualAveraging, hoffman_no-u-turn_2014} can be used here, but the choice of optimizer has little effect on the results, we use the scheme in Appendix \ref{scheme}.
-It remains to select the desired bias tolerance and the corresponding $\mathrm{EEVPD}$.
-This depends on the application and the accuracy requirements; we, nonetheless, provide some guidance.
-Certainly, asymptotic bias squared should be smaller than the mean squared error tolerance (because mean squared error is composed of the bias and the variance, which are both non-negative), but by how much?
-Appendix \ref{sec: bias-variance tradeoff} shows that for estimating $\mathbb{E}[x^2]$ of a standard normal distribution with finite chain length of unadjusted HMC, the optimal squared bias should be one fifth of the mean squared error tolerance.
-Adopting this prescription gives the conversion table:
+The core findings of sections \ref{sec: gauss} and \ref{sec: numeric} are that by controlling $\mathrm{EEVPD}$, we can in turn control the asymptotic bias of expectations of interest.
+Our tuning scheme for step size is therefore straightforward: for any unadjusted sampler with an appropriate notion of energy, we keep a running estimate of $\mathrm{EEVPD}$, and adaptively vary $\epsilon$ to target a desired value of $\mathrm{EEVPD}$ in a stochastic optimization scheme.
+In practice, an optimization algorithm such as dual averaging \citep{nesterov_primal-dual_2009, hoffman_no-u-turn_2014} can be used here, but the choice of optimizer has little effect on the results; we use the scheme in Appendix \ref{scheme}.

+Note that this approach is similar to how the step size is adapted in Metropolis adjusted methods where an acceptance rate is targeted instead of the EEVPD.
+Both quantities are based on energy error.
+However, note that the EEVPD value that we target does not correspond to the acceptance rate values that would be targeted in Metropolis adjusted methods.
+For example, if one would simply determine the stepsize based on the acceptance rate and then skip the MH step, the resulting method would have a nonzero bias, which would however typically (in high dimensions) be much smaller than the variance, making it suboptimal.

+\paragraph{Speed of convergence} A running average estimate of EEVPD converges significantly faster than say, a running average of the second moments.
+This is because the energy changes in the subsequent steps are very mildly correlated.
+For example, integrated autocorrelation time for EEVPD time series with MCLMC dynamics is around 2 for standard Gaussian problem in $d = 100$ and around 5 for the Brownian motion problem from Appendix \ref{sec: experiments appendix}.
+Therefore, the variance of the EEVPD estimate is small, even for a relatively small number of samples.
+We observe that for the experiments considered in this work, the EEVPD converges to the desired value in an order of a few tens of steps.
+This is analogous to how the acceptance rate is cheap to estimate.

+Note that the EEVPD tuning needs to run for long enough that the initialization bias becomes negligible, just as the acceptance rate tuning in the adjusted algorithms.
+The step size is continuously adapted throughout the burn-in such that the initial samples are quickly forgotten.
+The rate of forgetting is set by the parameter gamma (see Appendix \ref{scheme}) which we fix to ensure a decay time of 50 steps.
+This is typically short compared to the length of the burn-in, thus the initial samples do not affect the final step size.